 - Put liner inside tire and make sure it covers the screw heads

 - Put a generous dusting of baby powder between the liner and the tube.

 - Mount tire on the rim (ouch!
 Watch out for the points!)

 - Inflate to maximum pressure.
 Put the wheel on the bike (mind the points).
 Spin the wheel to make sure that the studs don’t catch on anything.

-The difference between one studded front and no studded tires in phenomenal.
-When the bike is travelling straight the studs shouldn’t be hitting the road too hard; otherwise, they will just wear out too soon.
-Don’t worry, when the tire slips just a bit the studs will bite in.
-You rarely notice the slight side to side movement.
+- The difference between one studded front and no studded tires is phenomenal.
+When the bike is traveling straight the studs shouldn’t be hitting the road too hard.
+Otherwise, they will just wear out too soon.
+Here’s the good part, when the tire slips just a bit the studs will bite in.
+You rarely notice the slight side-to-side movement.

 Are All Studs Created Equal?